MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04b-fabric-lake-lab.md

 ## Visualize data in a lakehouse

-Microsoft Fabric lakehouses organize all tables in a data model, which you can use to create visualizations and reports.
+Microsoft Fabric lakehouses organize all tables in a semantic data model, which you can use to create visualizations and reports.

 1. At the bottom left of the page, under the **Explorer** pane, select the **Model** tab to see the data model for the tables in the lakehouse (in this case there is only one table).